mahmoudbasiony/best-restaurant-menu-by-pricelisto/readme.txt

 - Allows to create a menu quickly for your restaurant or business.
 - It comes with 5 templates out of the box and supports custom templating.
 - Default templates are all responsive and look great on desktop, tablet, and mobile.
-- Menu supports groups/categories, sub groups/categories, and items.
+- Menu supports groups/categories and items.
 - Items can include item name, description, image, and price.
 - Menu editor allows you to easily drag and drop groups and items to re-organize easily and quickly.